Clients API

 Parameters:

-• sel_mode (TRS_MODE) – time range selection mode (optional, default=TRS_MODE.SUBSET)
+• sel_mode (TrsMode) – time range selection mode (optional, default=TrsMode.SUBSET)

-• sig_sel (SIG_SELECT) – requested AMP signals (optional, default=all AMP signals)
+• sig_sel (SigSelect) – requested AMP signals (optional, default=all AMP signals)

-• samp_freq (float) – PSD sample frequency in Hz.
-None=dataset_metadata.TR.fs (optional, default=2000.0)
+• samp_freq (float) – PSD sample frequency in Hz. (optional, default=dataset_metadata.TR.fs)

 • freq_range (list, np.ndarray) – requested frequency range. (optional, default=[1, 300])